 Results showed that both women and men with who ate more than 3 servings of fish per week gained hip bone mineral density.
 And individuals with low to moderate fish intake ended up losing bone mineral density.
 The researchers concluded that fish consumption may protect against bone loss.
 They also noted that these protective effects on bone may be dependent on the omega 3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), specifically.

-EPA and DHA have been linked with positive bone health, improved eye health⁴, cardiovascular health⁵, and combatting depression⁶ and anxiety due to their anti-inflammatory properties.
-Additional cross-sectional studies have also associated habitual fish intake with greater BMD.

-Salmon, mackerel, sardines, and anchovies are among the oily fish packed with bone-healthy nutrients- especially those omega 3 fatty acids.
+EPA and DHA have been linked with positive bone health, improved eye health⁴, cardiovascular health⁵, and combatting depression⁶ and anxiety due to their anti-inflammatory properties.⁷ Additional cross-sectional studies have also associated habitual fish intake with greater BMD.⁸ Salmon, mackerel, sardines, and anchovies are among the oily fish packed with bone-healthy nutrients- especially those omega 3 fatty acids.

 In fact, canned sardines and sockeye salmon also pack a calcium-punch, boasting 383 mg of calcium and 239 mg of calcium in one serving!
 Finally, fish are an excellent source of protein and are typically lower in calories than meat or dairy.

-Some cross-sectional studies have reported positive links between milk consumption and bone density in later life⁹, while others showing the benefits of milk on osteoporotic fractures is less convincing.
-The reason for all the mixed results?
+Given that dairy foods are considered an essential source of bone-building nutrients, plenty of studies have been conducted to discover their protection against osteoporosis.
+Some cross-sectional studies have reported positive links between milk consumption and bone density in later life⁹, while others showing the benefits of milk on osteoporotic fractures is less convincing.¹⁰ The reason for all the mixed results?
 Lactose, a sugar found in cow’s milk.

 We do acknowledge that dairy foods have been controversial and have been accused of leaching calcium from our bones, increasing the risk of fractures, osteoporosis and even cancer.
 However, when Bone Health Expert Lara Pizzorno sat down to sift through the research and evaluate the studies, she found some surprising results.
-Read more about the dairy, milk and osteoporosis controversy ㅡ including what lactose and D-galactose have to do with it ㅡ in our post: Milk and Osteoporosis.
+Read more about the dairy, milk and osteoporosis controversy — including what lactose and D-galactose have to do with it — in our post: Milk and Osteoporosis.

 However, the good news is the majority of the research indicates dairy products help support healthy bones.
 So if you’re not allergic or sensitive to dairy products, keep enjoying them!

 Also, be sure to enjoy fermented dairy foods, like yogurt and cheeses, especially aged cheeses as these are completely lactose-free.
 In particular, organic plain, full-fat yogurt delivers the widest range of beneficial nutrients for bones.
 Not only does plain yogurt contain calcium, but magnesium, zinc, plus small amounts of vitamin K2 (in the form of MK-4), vitamin A, and vitamin D (if it is fortified) and a hefty dose of protein.

-Research also shows prebiotic and probiotic properties in fermented dairy, like yogurt, may help your gut absorb nutrients from the food you eat, benefiting your bones.
-Pre- and probiotics are in products like kefir, natural yogurt and raw cheeses.
+Research also shows prebiotic and probiotic properties in fermented dairy, like yogurt, may help your gut absorb nutrients from the food you eat, benefiting your bones.¹¹ Pre- and probiotics are in products like kefir, natural yogurt and raw cheeses.
 Discover more about prebiotics and probiotics in our ultimate guide.

-Bone health isn’t just a skeletal issue, rather, it’s a musculoskeletal issue.
+Protein makes up about 50% of your bone volume and about one-third of its mass!¹² Bone health isn’t just a skeletal issue, rather, it’s a musculoskeletal issue.
 You see, bone loss and muscle loss that occur with aging are closely related.
 And factors that affect bone mass, like your protein intake, also affect muscle anabolism (growth).